GuillermoCarbajal/SBDD/README.md

-# Unveiling the True Barrier: How Datasets Limit Motion Deblurring Methods’ Generalization to Real Images
+# Assessing the Role of Datasets in the Generalization of Motion Deblurring Methods to Real Images
 G Carbajal, P Vitoria, J Lezama, P Musé